-Each active and inactive tailings facility has an appropriately qualified, licensed and experienced third-party geotechnical engineer to act as an external Engineer of Record or Design Engineer in the relative jurisdiction.
+Each tailings facility has an appropriately qualified, licensed and experienced third-party geotechnical engineer to act as an Engineer of Record in the relative jurisdiction.

 Dam Safety Inspections

-Formal dam safety inspections are conducted at least annually by the external Engineer of Record, and reports are issued to the Responsible Person for action on recommendations.
+Formal dam safety inspections are conducted at least annually by the Engineer of Record, and reports are issued to the responsible person for action on recommendations.

-A component of the Tailings Management Technical Standard is the requirement for regular independent third-party tailings reviews, which are recognized as a leading practice for effective tailings and water dam stewardship.
-The reviews are focused on impoundment stability and integrity.
+A component of the Tailings Management Standard is the requirement for regular independent third-party tailings reviews, which are recognized as a leading practice for effective tailings and water dam stewardship.

-Annual site visits this year for the independent reviewers are all scheduled in the fourth quarter 2021.
-In addition, online progress meetings with the independent reviewers and Engineer of Record (EOR) are scheduled throughout the year to closely track progress made on outstanding recommendations.
+Annual site visits for the independent tailings reviews were completed at all operations last year except for Chapada which is planned in early 2022.
+In addition, online progress meetings with the independent reviewers and Engineer of Record were completed throughout the year to closely track progress made on outstanding recommendations.

 Global Industry Standard on Tailings Management

-Lundin Mining is committed to the implementation of the Global Industry Standard on Tailings Management (GISTM), which is the first global standard on tailings management.
+Lundin Mining is committed to the implementation of the GISTM, which is the first global standard on tailings management.

 Lundin Mining plans for tailings facilities that are classified as having ‘Extreme’ or ‘Very high’ potential consequences of failure, as defined by the Standard, to be in conformance with the GISTM within three years of August 5, 2020, and all other facilities within five years.